theoprosise/site-unit2-project1-music-playlist-explorer-starter/README.md

 ### Shout out

 Shout out Matthew for being the best tech fellow and answering all of my questions.
-Also shoutout Joel for helping me progress through the labs.
+Also shoutout Joel for helping me progress through the labs and the project.